joshpaulchan/expanse-report/code/GestureTracking/README.txt

 10. Build the solution; it should place the resulting .exe in gesture_tracking->code->bin->Debug.
 11. Run the .exe, and click connect on the appearing screen.
 12. Ensure your Kinect is properly operational; the program may not run if the system has issues detecting or reading data from your Kinect.

+due to the nature of the program, there are no concrete unit tests to perform.